+During his first season with the Raiders in 2018, Berbenich helped coach Carr to then-personal bests in passing yards (4,049), completion percentage (68.9 percent) and yards per attempt (7.3 avg.).
+Additionally, Carr set a franchise record with 332 consecutive pass attempts without an interception.
+Berbenich also saw TE Jared Cook earn his first Pro Bowl honor in 2018 after recording career highs in receiving yards (896), receptions (68) and touchdowns (six).
 In his five seasons with the Colts, Berbenich assisted in numerous roles on both the offense and defense, serving as the team's offensive assistant from 2013-14, defensive assistant in 2015 and offensive assistant/assistant quarterbacks coach in 2016-17.
 The team won two division titles (2013-14) in Berbenich's first two seasons as an offensive assistant, going 11-5 in back-to-back seasons.

-In his last two seasons as offensive assistant/assistant quarterbacks coach, Berbenich worked closely with second-year QB Jacoby Brissett, who started 15 games for the Colts in 2017.
+In his last two seasons as offensive assistant/assistant quarterbacks coach (2016-17), Berbenich worked closely with second-year QB Jacoby Brissett, who started 15 games for the Colts in 2017.
 Brissett passed for over 3,000 yards in his first year as a starter and tied for sixth in the NFL for lowest pass interception percentage (1.5).
-In 2016, Berbenich helped QB Andrew Luck, as he established a career-high 63.5 completion percentage while also finishing in the top-10 in the NFL in passing yards (4,240, eighth) passing touchdowns (31, fifth) and passer rating (96.4, ninth).
+In 2016, Berbenich helped QB Andrew Luck, as he set a career-high 63.5 completion percentage while also finishing in the top-10 in the NFL in passing yards (4,240, eighth) passing touchdowns (31, fifth) and passer rating (96.4, ninth).

-From 2006-07, Berbenich served as the team's offensive quality control coach under Jon Gruden.
-He helped mentor an offense that saw Joey Galloway cross 1,000 yards and six touchdown receptions in consecutive seasons.
+From 2006-07, Berbenich served as the team's offensive quality control coach under Head Coach Jon Gruden.
+He helped mentor an offense that saw WR Joey Galloway cross 1,000 yards and six touchdown receptions in consecutive seasons.
 On the ground, RB Earnest Graham had the best season of his career in 2007, totaling career highs in rushing yards (898) and touchdowns (10), while also adding 49 receptions for 324 yards.

-PERSONAL: Native of Huntington, N.Y. ...Before coaching, served in the New York Jets team operations department as an intern in 2000, before earning a full-time role in 2002 as an operations assistant...Attended Hamilton College, where he played wide receiver while also completing his degree in economics...Has a wife, Diane, and two sons, Jack (eight) and Drew (five).
+PERSONAL: Native of Huntington, N.Y. ...Before coaching, served in the New York Jets team operations department as an intern in 2000, before earning a full-time role in 2002 as an operations assistant...Attended Hamilton College, where he played wide receiver while also completing his degree in economics...Has a wife, Diane, and two sons, Jack (10) and Drew (seven).